Reese Witherspoon and America Ferrera reveal assaults

 "He would smile at me and wave, and I would hurry past him, my blood running cold, my guts carrying the burden of what only he & I knew - that he expected me to shut my mouth and smile back," she wrote.

-Ferrera ended her Instagram post saying, "Ladies, let's break the silence to the next generation of girls won't have to live with this bulls**t."
+Ferrera ended her Instagram post saying, "Ladies, let's break the silence so the next generation of girls won't have to live with this bulls**t."

 At the Elle Women in Hollywood awards, honoree Jennifer Lawrence told of being pushed to lose 15 pounds in two weeks for a role and having to submit to a female producer who lined her and other actresses up nude and photographed them.